harshit-273/FrontEnd/HTML/Notes/007_Form.md

 # ` <form> `

 - Form is used to capture the details and redirect or store the data at other place
-- Form would have an `action` attribute which would be the lace where it shoud redirect with the collected data.
+- Form would have an `action` attribute which would be the place where it shoud redirect with the collected data.

 ## ` <input> `